Arlington Truck Accident Settlements

 Reasons to Settle Rather Than Go to Trial

 The decision to settle or go to trial is the plaintiff’s decision.
 However, a lawyer will give their advice and opinion of what they think is the best option.
 Insurance companies usually prefer to offer settlements to truck accident victims to avoid an expensive trial as well as bad publicity.
 Insurance companies do not make the settlement offer based on who is representing the plaintiff.
 Offers are made based upon the facts of the semi truck accident lawsuit and the severity of the injury suffered by the plaintiff.
-They will take the following factors into consideration when calculating settlement that they offer:
+They will take the following factors into consideration when calculating semi truck crash settlement offers:

 - The extent of the injuries